spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 | **First Release** | November 2015     |
 | **Demo**          | [helm][helm-demo] |

-Ever wanted to use yaml as a programming language?
+Ever wanted to use YAML as a programming language?
 Well, you still can't.
 But this might be the next best thing.
 Helm uses charts, a collection of files that describe a related set of Kubernetes resources.
 Charts are created as files laid out in a particular directory tree.
 They can be packaged into versioned archives to be deployed.
-Helm uses Sprig template library to help template the yaml files and values can be defined in single or multiple value files.
+Helm uses Sprig template library to help template the YAML files, and developers can define values in single or multiple value files.

 ### Tanka